Realization of a Bosonic Antiferromagnet

 In summary, we have demonstrated the creation of a Heisenberg antiferromagnet with ultracold bosons in optical lattices.
-Our adiabatic passage circumvents the difficulties of directly cooling the atoms in the gapless phase.
-Our method can be used not only for preparing many-body phases, but also for generating multipartite entanglement aiming for quantum metrology \cite{Almeida:2020} and quantum computation \cite{Yang:2020}.
-In the near future, interesting topics include studying the competition between spin and charge excitations during the build-up of the antiferromagnet \cite{Hilker:2017,Chiu:2019} and cooling the spin degrees of freedom \cite{Yang:2020}.
-Based on the low entropy achieved in such a large system, we can investigate the transport properties of the spin or charge excitations in the long-wavelength limit \cite{Haldane:1981,Nichols:2019,Brown:2019,Vijayan:2020,Jepsen:2020}.
-Furthermore, our method could be extended to higher-dimensional systems, to explore the resonating valence-bond states \cite{Nascimbene:2012} and also topological phases stabilized by the multi-body interactions \cite{Dai:2017}.
+Our adiabatic passage circumvents the difficulties of directly cooling the atoms in the gapless phases.
+In the near future, interesting topics include studying the competition between spin and charge excitations during the build-up of the antiferromagnet \cite{Hilker:2017,Chiu:2019}, cooling the spin degrees of freedom \cite{Yang:2020} and detecting the thermalization of the antiferromagnetic spin chain \cite{Pozsgay:2014}.
+Based on the low entropy achieved in such a large system, we can further investigate the transport properties of the spin or charge excitations in the long-wavelength limit \cite{Haldane:1981,Giamarchi:2004,Nichols:2019,Brown:2019,Vijayan:2020,Jepsen:2020}.
+Besides, the multipartite entanglement in the antiferromagnet could be certified aiming for applications in quantum metrology \cite{Almeida:2020}.
+Furthermore, by subtly controlling the spin gaps \cite{White:1994} and tailoring our uniform system with a recently developed addressing technique \cite{Yang:2020s}, our method could be extended to higher-dimensional systems, to explore the resonating valence-bond states \cite{Nascimbene:2012} and also topological phases stabilized by the multi-body interactions \cite{Dai:2017}.